Set-OutlookSignatures/Set-OutlookSignatures/docs/README.md

     - Solution A: Use multiple templates (possible in all versions)
       - Instructions
         - Create a copy of the initial template for each shared mailbox.
-        - For each template copy, create a corresponding INI entry which assigns the template copy to a specific email address.
+        - For each template copy, create a corresponding INI entry which assigns the template copy to a specific email address (including alias and secondary addresses).
       - Result
         - Templates<br>One template file for each shared mailbox
           - `template shared mailbox A.docx`